NomicFoundation/hardhat/CONTRIBUTING.md

 ## Branching

-We work on the branch [`development`](https://github.com/nomiclabs/hardhat/tree/development) and keep `master` in sync with the latest release.
+We work on the branch [`master`](https://github.com/nomiclabs/hardhat/tree/master).
+Versions of the different packages are always tagged and pushed to GitHub.
+So if you are looking for the latests released version of something, please refer to the tags.

-Please, branch from `development` when implementing a new feature or fixing a bug, and use it as the base branch in pull requests.
+Please, branch from `master` when implementing a new feature or fixing a bug, and use it as the base branch in pull requests.

 ### Website and documentation branching